RavoPL/fitness-den/README.md

 # The Fitness Den
 Developed by **Dorian Wolarz**, a Code Institute Student

 *The Fitness Den is a Full Stack fitness website.
-Users can create personal accounts and purchase fitness plans as well as rate and comment on products.*
+Users can create personal accounts, purchase fitness products and rate items.*

 [LINK TO HEROKU VERSION](https://the-storyteller.herokuapp.com/)